MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 ### How big does the delegated subnet need to be?

-Beyond the reserved IPs, our recommendation is to have ~5-7 IPs so you can add more VNet gateways to the same VNet and Subnet.
+Beyond the reserved IPs, our recommendation is to have approximately 5-7 IPs so you can add more VNet gateways to the same VNet and Subnet.

 ### Any other known issues?